 From Goodbye South, Goodbye (1996) onward, Taiwanese great Hou Hsiao-hsien has structured his films around a single, repeated motif: in that film it was rhythmic movement of the omni-present passenger trains, while in the subsequent Flowers of Shanghai Hou replicates the experience of smoking opium in one of the titular houses.
 Here, in a picture located ten years into the future, the film's structuring characteristic is its ubiquitous techno music, which fills the discos that Vicky (Qi Shu) and her fellow young adults frequent.
 Like the music itself, repetition is the guiding trait in these youth's lives -- they continue to make the same (unwise) decisions time and time again.
 When finally the music does stop, on the occasion of Vicky's visit to Hokkaido, Hou briefly implies that perhaps she will break free from the holding pattern in which she finds herself.
 However, the music soon recommences, as do the same mistakes, thereby denying the character any progress.
 Ultimately, Hou remains skeptical of growth, placing his faith instead in the tragic passage of time, from which no one is immune.

-8. Pistol Opera (Seijuin Suzuki, Japan)
+8. Pistol Opera (Seijun Suzuki, Japan)

 Some artists become more classical as they progress in their craft, while others move in the direction of abstraction.
-Given the pinnacle of incomprehensibility that Seijuin Suzuki reached in his late 1960s B-movies (such as Tokyo Drifter [1966] and especially Branded to Kill [1967]) one would think that the only direction that Suzuki could move would be toward classicism, as did fellow provocateur Nagisa Oshima in Gohatto/Taboo (1999).
+Given the pinnacle of incomprehensibility that Seijun Suzuki reached in his late 1960s B-movies (such as Tokyo Drifter [1966] and especially Branded to Kill [1967]) one would think that the only direction that Suzuki could move would be toward classicism, as did fellow provocateur Nagisa Oshima in Gohatto/Taboo (1999).
 Nevertheless, Pistol Opera represents an even greater level of abstraction than his notoriously indecipherable earlier work.
 Here, Suzuki refashions his Branded to Kill narrative -- replete with its famed hitman ranking system -- that initially got the director fired from his studio.
 In this saturated color remake, Suzuki ups the abstract ante by severing the casual connections between individual shots, thereby calling attention to the imagistic construction of film art.
 In other words, Suzuki dispenses with the illusion that one is watching a coherent universe represented over a specific duration.
 Rather Pistol Opera is narrated by a series of indelible images which are ultimately the source of the film's visceral pleasure, whether it is in their compositional grace or in the immense physical beauty of the picture's lead, Makiko Esumi.

 9. La Ciénaga (Lucrecia Martel, Argentina/France/Spain)